rfo909/CFT/doc/Doc.md

 report(line.file.name, line.lineNumber, line)
 /Search
 ```
-# Searching log files / DateSort
+# Searching log files

+## Lib.LogFiles.DateSort

-Lines written to log files often will start with date and time.
+Lines written to log files usually start with date and time.
 Further, actions that we want to
 trace may span several log files, for example when messages are sent between different services,
 each with its own log.
-To clearly trace such activity, we search the log files for some text,
+To clearly trace such activity, we may search the individual log files for some text,
-and then sort the lines on the date/time at the start of each line.
+and then sort all lines found on the date/time at the start of each line.

-A custom function / object has been created for this purpose, to make it easy to use.
+The Lib.LogFiles.DateSort function/object has been created for this purpose.

 ```
 Input("Enter search term").get =st
+Lib.LogFiles.DateSort =dateSort
 Grep(st)=grep
 ProjectDir.allFiles->f
 assert(FileQualified(f))